 Where to Buy A Zamioculcas zamiifolia (ZZ Plant)

 Why the ZZ Plant is Great for Beginners

-The Zamioculcas zamiifolia (ZZ) houseplant is one of the best plants for beginners because it’s easy to care for and does not require a lot of attention because it is drought resistant.
+The Zamioculcas zamiifolia (ZZ) houseplant is one of the best plants for beginners because it’s easy to care for and does not require much attention because it is drought resistant.

-It can survive in low-light conditions and this makes it an ideal bathroom plant but, as mentioned above, they are also great for people who have trouble keeping plants alive because the ZZ houseplant is one of the easiest to take care of.
+It can survive in low-light conditions, making it an ideal bathroom plant, but, as mentioned above, they are also great for people who have trouble keeping plants alive because the ZZ houseplant is one of the easiest to take care of.

 Types and Varieties of ZZ Plants

 There are only a few varieties of Zamioculcas zamiifolia out there, and luckily they all have the same thing in common—they are easy to care for!
 If you’re looking to add some diversity to your houseplant collection, consider the different types of ZZ Plants available.

 - Regular ZZ Plant – Zamioculcas zamiifolia is also known colloquially as ZZ Plant, Zanzibar gem, Zuzu plant, eternity plant, and emerald palm.
 The common ZZ Plant is perfect for beginners who’ll fall in love with its glossy medium-dark green leaves that look lovely in any indoor space.

 - Raven ZZ Plant – This variety is also known as “The Dark Beauty” thanks to its deep dark green leaves that almost border on black looking as they mature.
 Be prepared to pay more for this desirable ZZ Plant.